EleutherAI/website/content-blog/mad_research_update.md

 Assuming the screening off/opening up hypothesis, we could adopt a relatively similar to the anomaly detection approach for activations.
 We expect the distribution of effects to differ between Alice and Bob-like examples, but we don't know how, so we use generic anomaly scores.

 Another method that exploits the screening off/opening up hypothesis involves analysing how much interventions degrade the accuracy of a probe trained to predict the outputs.
 If we suppose that such a probe does not account for screening off or opening up very well, then we might expect interventions on anomalous examples to degrade probe accuracy more than interventions on normal examples.
 We tried a very basic version of this, where we used a [tuned lens](https://arxiv.org/abs/2303.08112) probe to predict the model's output.
-The results weren't competitive with activation based detection (probe destabilization in [Figure 2](#fig-mad-shootout)), but this might be due to a poor choice of interventions (for example, we neglected interventions on MLPs).
+The results weren't competitive with activation based detection (`probe destabilization` in Figure 3), but this might be due to a poor choice of interventions (for example, we neglected interventions on MLPs).

 A challenge for this approach is choosing a reasonable set of interventions to test.
 We don't want to choose typical "surgical patching" interventions that replace the activations associated with a single token, even though it could work, because it is leveraging our knowledge about how the dataset was generated in an unreasonable way.
 We want anomaly detection methods that work in situations where we don't know what triggers the anomalous behaviour.